 Investing assets entrusted by the government, Bank of Korea and public funds in the global financial market

-Private equity is categorized as an illiquid, growth-oriented long-term investment within the alternative asset portfolio, and thus seeks higher risk premiums than other asset groups.
+Private equity, categorized as an illiquid, growthoriented long-term investment within the alternative asset portfolio, is an investment strategy that provides a higher return than other asset groups.
 KIC established the alternative investment division in 2009 and started investing in private equity funds immediately following the global financial crisis.
-We began making direct private equity investments in 2010 and co-investments with GPs in 2011.
-In doing so, we have diversified our private equity investment portfolio and minimized market correlations, while seeking higher returns.
+We began making direct private equity investments in 2010 and co-investments with existing GPs in 2011, diversifying our portfolio by region and strategy.

 As an asset class that pursues absolute returns, hedge funds offer a wide range of investment strategies and techniques.
-From a risk-return perspective, they have a relatively low correlation with economic cycles, traditional assets and other alternative assets including private equity and real estate.
-As a result, hedge funds help improve the long-term stability of KIC’s overall investment performance by creating results that complement other asset classes in our portfolio.
+From a risk-return perspective, they have a relatively low correlation with economic cycles, traditional assets and other alternative assets, including private equity and real estate.

 KIC started investing in hedge funds in 2010.
 We have gradually developed our portfolio by diversifying investments across multiple hedge fund strategies to achieve stable and long-term returns in a manner complementary to other asset classes.

 In 2020, the effectiveness of some strategies, including commodity trading adviser (CTA), declined due to increased market volatility resulting from the pandemic.
 The gap among hedge fund investment management companies broadened.
 In response to this polarization, KIC focused on building a foundation to generate stable, long-term returns by reducing the CTA strategy and selecting GPs with custom solution strategies.